domhnallohanlon/arduinonotes/01let_there_be_light.md

 ### Development of the Arduino

 Born in an Italian design school, the Arduino was always going to be beatuiful.
-The distinctive microcontroller has won admirers all over the world particularly for its ease of programming.
-Since 2009? the Uno and a wide variety clones/
+The distinctive microcontroller has won admirers all over the world, not just for its good looks but in particular for its ease of programming.
+While the company name and brand are protected copyrights the hardware design and programming software are all open source, meaning that anyone with sufficient knowledge can adapt and modify either of these to their hearts content.
+Since 2009? the Uno and a wide variety clones/copycats/officailly supported derivatives have found their way into the hands of engineers and hobbyists alike, which has contributed to the recent explosion in the maker movement and internet-of-things devices.

 ### Arduino Philosophy
 Much of the Arduino's success is attributable to the open source nature of the project.
-It is possible to modify both the source code of the Arduino software as well as build your own Arduino in fact it's technically possible to build an imitation Arduino for under €5 in parts.
-This open philosophy has led to a huge community of users, hackers and makers springing up and supporting the platform.
+It is possible to modify both the source code of the Arduino software as well as build your own Arduino in fact it's technically possible to build an imitation Arduino for under €5 worth of parts.
+This open philosophy has led to a huge community of users, hackers and makers springing up and supporting the platform, and it is arguably this community that is that Arduino's greatest asset.

 ### The Arduino IDE